tysonpham0612/HomeAI/README.md

    configs: Stores environment variables and assistant profile settings. config.py: Loads API keys and tokens from a .env file. assistant_profile.py: Defines the assistant's personality, abilities, and behavior rules.
-6. Tests
-   tests: (Optional) Contains test files for validating services and core logic.
-   Setup Instructions
-7. Clone the Repository
-8. Create a Virtual Environment
-9. Install Dependencies
-10. Configure Environment Variables
-    Create a .env file in the project root with the following content:

-11. Run the Application
 Usage
 Telegram Commands
 /start: Start the bot and receive a welcome message.
 /help: Display available commands and usage instructions.
 /reset: Reset the conversation history.
 Natural Language Interaction
 Send text or voice messages to the bot for:
 Controlling smart devices (e.g., "Turn on the kitchen lights").
 Asking general questions (e.g., "What's the weather today?").
+How It Works

+1. Text Message Flow
+   User Input: The user sends a text message to the bot.
+   Processing:
+   The message is handled by handle_text in text_chatgpt.py.
+   It calls process_user_text in intent_dispatcher.py to:
+   Append the message to the conversation history.
+   Send the conversation to ChatGPT for processing.
+   Parse the response to determine if it is a command or a natural reply.
+   Command Execution:
+   If it is a command, it is routed to Home Assistant via route_chatgpt_response in router.py.
+   Response:
+   The bot sends a confirmation or natural reply back to the user.
+2. Voice Message Flow
+   User Input: The user sends a voice message to the bot.
+   Processing:
+   The voice message is transcribed to text using Whisper in whisper_client.py.
+   The transcribed text is processed as a regular text message.
    Extending the Application
    Adding a New Module
    Create a new folder in modules (e.g., modules/image_recognition/).
    Implement the module's logic.
    Update the router or relevant handlers to integrate the new module.
    Example: Adding Object Detection
    Use YOLO or another object detection library.
    Create a new module for processing images and returning detected objects.
    Route image-related commands to this module.
    Deployment
    Run at Boot: Use a script like start_bot.sh or configure a crontab entry.
    Docker Support: (Coming soon) Containerize the application for easier deployment.
    Remote Access: Use Home Assistant's DuckDNS and HTTPS for secure remote access.
-    Notes
-    Ensure Home Assistant is running on the same network.
-    Register ESP32 devices via MQTT or ESPHome for seamless integration.
-    Prioritize local-first design for privacy and security.
    Credits
-    Creator: Thai Son Pham
+   Creator: Tyson Pham
    Location: Canada
    Special Note: Designed with care to be a practical and friendly assistant for daily living.
+   Future Enhancements
+   Add persistent storage for conversation history.
+   Implement advanced error handling and logging.
+   Add support for multiple AI models (e.g., Hugging Face).
+   Extend functionality with additional smart home integrations.